shobhitchittora/gatsby/docs/tutorial/building-a-theme.md

 }
 ```

 > 💡 Up till now, you've mostly worked in the `gatsby-theme-events` space.
-Because we've converted the theme to use a function export, we can no longer run the theme on its own.
+Because you've converted the theme to use a function export, you can no longer run the theme on its own.
 The function export in `gatsby-config.js` is only supported for themes.
 From now on you'll be running `site` -- the Gatsby site consuming `gatsby-theme-events`, instead.
 Gatsby sites still require the object export in `gatsby-config.js`.

 Test out this new options-setting by making some adjustments to `site`.